akauppi/GroundLevel-firebase-es/ci/README.md

 For a PR to `master`:

+1. If files in `backend` (or root `package.json`, or `tools`) changed:
-1. test `backend`
+  - test `backend`
+2. If files in `app` changed:
-2. test `app`
+  - test `app`

-For changes to `master`:
+For changes already merged to `master`:

-1. If files in `backend` changed:
+1. If files in `backend` (or root `package.json`, or `tools`) changed:
   - deploy `backend`
 2. If files in `app` or `app-deploy-ops` changed:
   - build `app`
   - build `app-deploy-ops`
   - deploy `app-deploy-ops`

->Note: With Cloud Build, one cannot check or limit direct pushes to `master`.
-It's a convention that PRs should be used.
+>Note: With Cloud Build integrated with GitHub, one cannot restrict merges to `master` - only be informed after the fact.
+We can live with this, but needs some discipline.

 <!-- author's note:

 We'd like to:
 - restrict merges to `master` altogether (#help: how is that possible?)
 - have two people approve PRs
+  - [ ] check what options GitHub itself provides
 -->

 ## Requirements

 - `gcloud`

+   <details><summary>Installation on macOS</summary>
    Follow [Installing Google Cloud SDK](https://cloud.google.com/sdk/docs/install)

-	>Note: At least earlier, on macOS, it was best to run the `./google-cloud-sdk/install.sh` in the folder that would remain the install target.
-	>
-	>The author has `gcloud` under `~/bin/google-cloud-sdk`.
+	After unpacking, move the folder to a permament location (author uses `~/bin/google-cloud-sdk`).
+The installation is on that directory only, and uninstalling means removing the directory.

    ```
    $ gcloud --version